apache/brpc/docs/en/client.md

 # Quick facts

 - Channel.Init() is not thread-safe.
-- Channel.CallMethod() is thread-safe and a Channel can be unused by multiple threads simultaneously.
+- Channel.CallMethod() is thread-safe and a Channel can be used by multiple threads simultaneously.
-- Channel can be allocated on stack.
+- Channel can be put on stack.
-- Channel can be destructed after sending asynchronous request.
+- Channel can be destructed just after sending asynchronous request.
 - No class named brpc::Client.

 # Channel
 Client-side sends requests.
-It's called [Channel](http://icode.baidu.com/repo/baidu/opensource/baidu-rpc/files/master/blob/src/brpc/channel.h) rather "Client" in brpc.
-A channel may represent a communication line to one server or multiple servers, which can be used to call services.
+It's called [Channel](http://icode.baidu.com/repo/baidu/opensource/baidu-rpc/files/master/blob/src/brpc/channel.h) rather than "Client" in brpc.
+A channel represents a communication line to one server or multiple servers, which can be used for calling services.

 A Channel can be **shared by all threads** in the process.
 Yon don't need to create separate Channels for each thread, and you don't need to synchronize Channel.CallMethod with lock.
 However creation and destroying of Channel is **not** thread-safe,  make sure the channel is initialized and destroyed only by one thread.

 Some RPC implementations have so-called "ClientManager", including configurations and resource management at the client-side, which is not needed by brpc. "thread-num", "connection-type" such parameters are either in brpc::ChannelOptions or global gflags.
 Advantages of doing so:

 1. Convenience.
 You don't have to pass a "ClientManager" when the Channel is created, and you don't have to store the "ClientManager".
-Otherwise many code have to pass "ClientManager" layer by layer, which is troublesome. gflags makes configurations of global behaviors easier.
+Otherwise code has to pass "ClientManager" layer by layer, which is troublesome. gflags makes configurations of global behaviors easier.
 2. Share resources.
-For example, servers and channels in brpc share background threads (workers of bthread).
+For example, servers and channels in brpc share background workers (of bthread).
 3. Better management of Lifetime.
 Destructing a "ClientManager" is very error-prone, which is managed by brpc right now.

 Like most classes, Channel must be **Init()**-ed before usage.
 Parameters take default values when `options` is NULL.
-If you want to use non-default values, code as follows:
+If you want non-default values, code as follows:
 ```c++
 brpc::ChannelOptions options;  // including default values
 options.xxx = yyy;